Located 78 nautical miles from Athens in the Aegean Sea, Syros is poised to become the next “it” place to visit in Greece.

 Of course, it wouldn’t be one of my posts if I didn’t talk about the food.
 I had tried Greek food before, but as I’m sure you know, having a country’s food when you’re actually there is an entirely different experience.

 Being an island in the middle of the ocean, as islands are known to be, Syros has an amazing selection of seafood.

 There are also Greek dishes unique to or specialties of Syros, such as this delicious fennel pie known as marathopites:

-Nearly everyday of the the trip, we made sure to find our way to the beach or a beachside restaurant to watch the sun set over the ocean.
+Nearly every day of the trip, we made sure to find our way to the beach or a beachside restaurant to watch the sunset over the ocean.